gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "Maybe this will change your mind."
-She pulled a holo out of the sleeve of her suit jacket, slid it across the black quartzite table, then sat back looking smug.
+She pulled a holo out of the sleeve of her suit jacket, slid it across the black quartzite table, and sat back looking smug.

 I put down my coffee.
 "Turner,"
 I said after a moment's unnecessary study.
 "*Rain, Steam, and Speed*, mid 1840s."
-I sighed as Bench's grin widened to show off deliberately imperfect teeth.
+I sighed as Bench's grin widened to show deliberately imperfect teeth.
 "Let me guess—your noodle has it."

 "He's not mine, and he's not a noodle.